kenneth-cheong/Airlines-Tweets-Sentiment-Analysis/README.md

 The first two approaches that I undertook for topic modelling are LDA and Doc2Vec, the results, read by human eye were not convincing thus manual keyword labelling was applied.

 ### Latent Dirichlet Allocation
 After plotting an Intertopic Distance Map, the spaces between the topics seems significant.
-However, the tweets categorized bu the models were not indicative of their topic distintictvely.
+However, the tweets categorized bu the models were not indicative of their topic distinctively.

 ### Doc2Vec
 This model returned rather high simliarity scores for a large number of tweets thus, also did not provide a conclusive categorization result.